Human pose tracking

 Segmentation image

-The 2D and 3D points are logged through a combination of two archetypes.
+The skeletons are logged through a combination of two archetypes.
 First, a timeless ClassDescription is logged, that contains the information which maps keypoint ids to labels and how to connect the keypoints.
-Defining these connections automatically renders lines between them.
+By defining these connections Rerun will automatically add lines between them.
 Mediapipe provides the POSE_CONNECTIONS variable which contains the list of (from, to) landmark indices that define the connections.
 Second, the actual keypoint positions are logged in 2D and 3D as Points2D and Points3D archetypes, respectively.

 Label mapping and keypoint connections